jpniederer/Dev-eryday/_posts/2018-12-30-Weekly-Update-December-24-30.markdown

 ## Currents

-**Online Course(s):** None
+**Online Course(s):** [Dependency Injection On-Ramp][dior]

-**Book(s):** *[][]*
+**Book(s):** *[The Brothers Karamazov: A Novel in Four Parts][brk]*

 ## On the Next...

 So here were, 2019 begins this week.
 I'm going to hit the ground running.
 The last few days I've been trying to plan out the year to come and I'm excited for what's in store for the new year.
-There's lots to read and learn, but there is a ton of stuff I want to create, share, and build.
-I'm looking forward to having a healthy, productive, and fun 2019.
+There's lots to read and learn, but there is also a ton of stuff I want to create, share, and build.
+In addition to building on past success, I'm going to take on new challenges, seek smart risks, and live each day.
+Needless to say, I'm looking forward to having a healthy, productive, and fun 2019.
 If everything goes as planned, it'll be my best year yet.
 I hope it's prosperous and enjoyable for you as well.

 [aoc]: https://adventofcode.com/
 [aocr]: https://github.com/jpniederer/AdventOfCode2018